 We have not structured any special purpose entities, or participated in any commodity trading activities, which would expose us to potential undisclosed liabilities or create adverse consequences to our liquidity.
-Required contractual payments primarily consist of lease payments resulting from the sale of our corporate campus (financing obligation); payments to HP Enterprise Services (HP) for outsourcing services related to information systems, warehousing, and distribution services; minimum operating lease payments primarily for domestic regional and foreign office space; the repayment of our Term Loan obligation, which matures in fiscal 2014; and short-term purchase obligations for inventory items and other products and services used in the ordinary course of business.
+Required contractual payments primarily consist of lease payments resulting from the sale of our corporate campus (financing obligation); minimum operating lease payments primarily for domestic regional and foreign office space; payments to HP Enterprise Services (HP) for outsourcing services related to information systems, warehousing, and distribution services; short-term purchase obligations for inventory items and other products and services used in the ordinary course of business; and remaining payments associated with the acquisition of NinetyFive 5.
 Our expected payments on these obligations over the next five fiscal years and thereafter are as follows (in thousands):